jonwangio/Bayes_for_Regression/README.md

 The effect of this _improper Gaussian prior_ combined with the _likelihood_ can be visualized as in Fig.7 below.
 The combination, again, follows the principle of joint statistical distribution, is achieved through multiplication.
 The resultant _posterior_ distribution of the model parameter _**θ**_ is compared with their _likelihood_ distribution solely determined by observed evidences.

-In _Bayesian statistics_, this multiplication is normally referred as _update_ as mentioned at the beginning of this experiment, where the _prior_ knowledge is _updated_ by the _likelihood_ brought by observations.
+In _Bayesian statistics_, this multiplication is normally referred as _update_ as mentioned at the beginning of this tutorial, where the _prior_ knowledge is _updated_ by the _likelihood_ brought by observations.
 Equivalently, I could also say that the _likelihood_ is being _shifted_ or _dragged_ by our _prior_ belief, because our _prior_ belief imposes a constraint even we have observed few evidence.

 Although it seems like the _posterior_ distribution of _**θ**_ obtained by combining its _likelihood_ and _improper prior_ is acceptable in the first place, not too prominently, the _improperness_ of the _improper prior_ in this case is still highlighted as we already know that the _likelihood_ is perfectly centered around the true parameter values of _**[3, 2]**_, and now it is _shifted_ away.
 But we would never notice this in practice as we wouldn't know the true model parameters.
 One can see that the direction of the _shifting likelihood_ is towards the _prior_.
 But as it is a multiplication, the _shift_ is not quite intense.
 The multiplication combines the large value in both _prior_ and _likelihood_, thus the _shift_ is along the gentle gradient of the _likelihood_ while moving towards the _prior_.
 The major reason that the _posterior_ is not too far away shifted from the _likelihood_ is that the _improper prior_ is relatively "flat", whereas the distribution rendered by the _likelihood_ is strongly centered.
 So, the resultant multiplication would largely driven by the _likelihood_.